PROFILE

 KEDO).

-- As an interim measure, the U.S. agreed
+- As an interim measure, the United States

-together to store safely the spent fuel from
+work together to store safely the spent fuel

 reprocessing in the D.P.R.K.